 4. The Lokal

-A forerunner in the cafe scene, I chose to include The Lokal here because of their awesome 1-1 offer when you dine here with the Entertainer app, making this cafe worth it for a quick lunch with colleagues.
+A forerunner in the cafe scene, the SGH doctors we spoke to chose to include The Lokal here because of their 1-for-1 offer when you dine here with the Entertainer app, making this cafe worth it for a quick lunch with colleagues.